ModInB/ESM/README.md

 # ESMTest

-New versions of the function in the ecospat package to remove dependencies with biomod2.
+New version of the functions in the ecospat package to remove dependencies with biomod2.